 On March 23, 2019 – the members of the WMO community joined a common conference call under the project name of ‚WMO Round Table‘.
 The event was chaired by Daniel Erdmann and co-chaired by Marina Khamitsevich.
-The appointed main-speaker was Rhea Mahanta, who was supported by five co-speakers, namely: Kristina Cukic, Louisa Garbo, Mirella Kreda, Mohammad Siddiqui, and Rene Wadlow (all profiles are available at: www.worldmediation.org/members/overview ).
+The appointed main speaker was Rhea Mahanta, who was supported by five co-speakers, namely: Kristina Cukic, Louisa Garbo, Mirella Kreda, Mohammad Siddiqui, and Rene Wadlow (all profiles are available at: www.worldmediation.org/members/overview ).
 The sum of speakers and general participants created an international group, set up of 16 nationalities, providing a multitude of diverse points of view and insights.
 This brief reflection is an attempt to portray the different perspectives that were discussed during this meeting.
 All the above-mentioned speakers will be cited in this report.

 Topic and starting point

 Marina Khamitsevich, Rhea Mahanta, and Daniel Erdmann jointly created the topic of:

 ‚Women, Peace & Security – Role of women faith leaders in peacebuilding‘ for this WMO Round Table.
 The purpose of this meeting was to discuss the impact of women in leading and decision-making positions, forming part of peacebuilding projects, global active organizations, political parties, and companies.
 The academic source of this exchange forms Rhea Mahanta’s article: https://worldmediation.org/women-in-peace-security-role-of-women-of-faith-in-peacebuilding/